Common Causes Of Auto Accidents

 Most of these accidents happen during hours when people typically sleep, but it’s definitely not exclusive to this time of day.

 The best way to avoid falling asleep at the wheel is to either be well rested before you start driving, or by stopping periodically for about 5 or ten minutes if you’re on a long trip.
 Get out of the car and stretch your legs, but more importantly, take the time you need to feel refreshed.
 Sometimes a short nap alongside the highway can make all the difference.
 Your life could depend on it.

 In terms of fatality statistics for auto accidents, drunk driving owns one third of the total number.
-In 2014 it was estimated more than 9,900 people died in auto accidents related to drunk driving.
+In 2019 it was estimated that over 10,000 people died in drunk driving accidents in the US.